0prrr/Malwear-Sweet/README.md

     Hijack a thread without calling SetThreadContext.
 Still needs improvement because I'm lazy and haven't implement the whole thing well enough to maintain the original functionality of the thread.
 Just a quick and dirty PoC.

+* RopLegit

+    Since `jmp rcx` gadget is subject to CFG bitmap contrl.
+This is sort of a work around to use `jmp rdx` gadget and a `CREATE_SUSPENDED` thread to get code execution.
+But, it's not that 'effective' since you have to take into consideration too many things (register thingy...), the process will crash.
+Just a work around like I said.

+* RopCfgFree

+    This is the ultimate go if ever have to use a ROP gadget.
+A gadget in `bcyrpt.dll` can be used to bypass CFG and get code execution theoretically on any process that has `bcrypt.dll` loaded.
+Tested on windows 1809, explorer.exe.
+Have fun!

 # Credit

 * [FuzzySecurity/Sharp-Suite](https://github.com/FuzzySecurity/Sharp-Suite/blob/master/UrbanBishop/UrbanBishop.sln) @b33f